raae/queen.raae.codes/content/emails-queen/2022-02-11-plugins-tests/index.md

 ---
-title: Add tests your Gatsby Plugin
+title: Add tests to your Gatsby Plugin project
 emojii: ✅ 🧪
 ---